Finding the Connections that we have lost and healing ourselves & the world in the process.more information On Kjrsos Courses

 In the forest, I could be me.
 In the forest, I felt its healing.
 I was surrounded all around me by miles of trees.
 To the right.
 To the left.
 Their roots tangled below me.
 Their boughs blocking out the sun above me.
 I was entirely surrounded by these gentle giants, these things that we call trees.
 And all the life that lived here in the symmetry that is a forest.

 The forest, the trees still delight me, still, fill me here with a feeling of healing.
-There is such a gentle peace here when you are with them.
+There is such a gentle peace here with them.

-But as healing as the forest can be, how can you ask people to participate in something you call forest walking?
+But as healing as the forest can be, how can you ask all to participate in something you call forest walking?
 Because the forest doesn't exist everywhere.

-There are prairies and deserts, seasides, and so many other places that nature exists where trees are not common.
+The healing of nature can be found everywhere.
+There are prairies and deserts, sea sides, and so many other places that nature exists where trees are not common.
 Yet still each unique and just as healing in their own way.
-So the concept holds no matter what part of nature you have the opportunity of experiencing.
+So the concept holds true no matter what part of nature you have the opportunity of experiencing.

 The concept of forest bathing is perhaps more evocative than forest walking of what the purpose of what I think many are trying to share.
 The idea mirroring the idea of being surrounded right, left, up, down, that a forest does so easily.